-The Abandoned Cropland Community Phase (4.1) occurs in the absence of active management.
-The Swale Moist Grassland ecological site is susceptible to erosion that is likely to result in downcutting and gullying.
-Eventually, the site will probably stabilize and re-vegetate to a perennial grassland community, but not before a significant amount of soil has been lost.
-Due to significant changes in soil structure, organic matter content, and possibly hydrology, the site is unlikely to return to the Reference State within a reasonable amount of time.
-Invasion of the site by exotic species, such as Kentucky bluegrass and annual bromes, will depend upon the site's proximity to a seed source.
+The Abandoned Cropland Community Phase (4.1) occurs when cropland is abandoned.
+The absence of active management, makes the site susceptible to erosion that is likely to result in downcutting and gullying.
+Eventually, the site will probably stabilize and revegetate to a perennial grassland community, but not before a significant amount of soil has been lost.
+Due to significant changes in soil structure, organic matter content, and, possibly, hydrology, the site is unlikely to return to the Reference State (1).
+Invasion of the site by exotic species, such as Kentucky bluegrass, and annual bromes will depend upon the site's proximity to a seed source.